X-Force: Publication

 The X-Force series was successful in the early 1990s, with its popularity holding steady after Liefeld left.
 As with other X-titles in the 90s, Marvel implemented various reforms to the title throughout its run until 2001, with varying degrees of success.
 Declining sales on the X-Force series eventually prompted Marvel to revamp the title in 2001 with a new cast in the form of a group of self-interested young mutants who were gathered together by a corporation to become media stars and used the name X-Force.
 X-Force was canceled with #129 and relaunched as X-Statix, which coincided with a similar rebranding of the team in the story.
 After X-Statix was canceled with #26, Marvel reunited the original X-Force team for a six-issue 2004 miniseries plotted and drawn by Liefeld.

 In 2007–2008, during the Messiah Complex crossover event, a new version of the X-Force team was formed with Wolverine leading a militaristic black ops branch of the X-Men.
 This squad would form the basis for a new X-Force series starting February 2008 by writers Craig Kyle and Christopher Yost, plus Clayton Crain as the artist.
 The series came to a conclusion in September 2010 as part of the Second Coming storyline that ran through various X-titles.
 The title was then relaunched in October 2010 as Uncanny X-Force with Rick Remender and Jerome Opeña as the creative team and Wolverine, Psylocke, Deadpool, Archangel, Fantomex, and E.V.A. as the initial roster.

 The Uncanny X-Force series ended at issue #35 in 2012 and was once again relaunched as Uncanny X-Force (vol. 2) as part of Marvel NOW!, with a new team led by Storm and Psylocke, written by Sam Humphries.
 A concurrent X-Force book written by Dennis Hopeless, Cable and X-Force, was released at the same time, bringing Cable back into the X-Force fold.
 The two series ended in 2014 after a crossover between the two titled "Vendetta".
-A new X-Force (vol. 4), was launched featuring a black ops squad composed of Cable, Psylocke, Fantomex, and Marrow, written by X-Men: Legacy writer Simon Spurrier.
+A new X-Force (vol. 4), written by X-Men: Legacy writer Simon Spurrier, was launched featuring a black ops squad consisting of Cable, Psylocke, Fantomex, and Marrow.